DenisYaroshevskiy/issues_with_flat_map_proposal/against_flat_map.md

 Sort is absolutely crucial for flat containers - for example most of the time spent in Chromium on every key-stroke is flat_set construction [@CHROMIUM_EXAMPLE].

 However, at least with `ranges::zip` (which is the only known example of two-container sort), it brings a significant overhead [@QUICKBENCH_SORT].
-At this point the author does not know whether this is due to the quality of an implementation, benchmarking artefact or a fundamental problem.
+At this point the author does not know whether this is due to the quality of an implementation, benchmarking artifact or a fundamental problem.

 # How does this relate to std::ref/std::string_view/std::span?

-In C++ standard there are a few "reference-like" types that are widely and succesfully used in production.
+In C++ standard there are a few "reference-like" types that are widely and successfully used in production.
 This paper is not against such types it is just against using them as `iterator::reference`.
 All of the language constructs (such as auto/argument deduction etc) as well as library components (such as algorithms) are expected to work with them as `Semiregular` types and to not perform any conversions.
 Examples:

 * It would be unexpected that captured by value `string_view` was converted into `std::string`
 * If the user has a function that returns a `std::span` and result of that would be stored into a local variable with a deduced type that variable should be `std::span` type and not `std::vector`.

-On the contrary these exaples not what we expect from `iterator::reference` types that we have now (see listing).
+On the contrary these examples not what we expect from `iterator::reference` types that we have now (see listing).
 If the standard was to inroduce `iterator::reference` that were to behave differently - all of the examples in the listing should be reworked in some different way.

 The problem is not a "reference-like" type but an iterator that tries to use it as a `reference`.